 There are more than 200 million users on Twitter.
 Some say it is a one-way conversation, with 140-character (maximum) messages getting fired out constantly with a lot of people talking, but not a lot of people listening.
 Others have managed to build a strong, engaged following to promote their content towards.

 LinkedIn is the leading social network for professionals.
 With more than 100 million users, it's a great place to connect with other bloggers and business owners in your niche.
 The network has a lot to offer when it comes to business-related information for.
-The down side to this network is that unlike Twitter, you have to know a person already (or know their email address) to connect with them.
-Social Media Examiner's excellent 10 tips series can help get you going with this platform.
-Read their post on 10 LinkedIn Tiips for Buidling Your Business for more.
+The downside to this network is that unlike Twitter, you have to know a person already (or know their email address) to connect with them.
+Hubspot's excellent 35 tips series can help get you going with this platform.
+Read their post on 35 LinkedIn Tiips for Buidling Your Business for more.

 More than a social media platform, Google is using Google+ as a hubspot for identifying online movers and shakers.
 The internet giant has moved business listings from Google Places to Google+.
 This may be the one social media platform you should definitely not ignore.
 Mark Traphagen stays tuned in to all things concerning Google+, so be sure to Follow Mark to stay updated.

 While it is still predominantly used by women, the number of men on Pinterest is increasing.
-With more than two million active users daily, the statistics on Pinterest are impressive.
+With more than one hundred million active monthly users, the statistics on Pinterest are impressive.
 See the Pinterest Tips for Business page for additional information.

 With over a billion active monthly users, Facebook is the number one social media network.
 Chances are, many of your potential readers and future customers already have an account there.